How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 Part 2: GA4 Enhanced eCommerce for WooCommerce

-Pre-setup: GTM4WP plugin in WordPress (required)
+Pre-setup: the GTM4WP plugin (required)

 Everything is done in WordPress → Settings → Google Tag Manager (the GTM4WP plugin panel):